ChristinWhite/cheatsets/Markdown Cheatsheets/Atom.md

 | Toggle Available Snippets | `Snippets: Available`         |        |

 ### Source Control

+By default a lot of source control contextual information is shown in the status bar and clicking on the icons will often give you quick access to commands like switching branches.

 | Name                                  | Command                                         | Hotkey         | Note               |
 | ------------------------------------- | ----------------------------------------------- | -------------- | ------------------ |